 Note: The device default is in 24-bit address mode.
-For 4-Byte mode or 4-Byte command, the address length is 32-bit.
+For 4-Byte mode, the address length becomes 32-bit.

-8.17 Quad Output Fast Read (6Bh/6Ch)
+8.17 Quad Output Fast Read (6BH/6CH)

 The Quad Output Fast Read command is followed by 3-Byte address (A23-A0) or a 4-Byte address (A31-A0) and dummy clocks, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 4-bit per clock cycle from IO3, IO2, IO1 and IO0.
 The first Byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each Byte of data is shifted out.